OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         }
     }
     ```
-6. Press **F5** to compile and try out the new ShowProfile page.
-Search for groups, view the members, and page through them and click on a user to see their details.
+6. Press **F5** to compile and try the new ShowProfile page.
+Search for groups, view the members, and page through them and click a user to see their details.

 ***
-Hooray!
-Congratulations on creating your GraphUsersGroups app!
-You have created an MVC application that uses Microsoft Graph to search groups and view users in your tenant.
-But don't stop here - there's plenty more to explore with the Microsoft Graph.
+**Congratulations on creating your GraphUsersGroups app!** You created an MVC application that uses Microsoft Graph to search groups and view users in your tenant.
+Don't stop here - there's plenty more to explore with the Microsoft Graph.
 - See this training and more on http://dev.office.com/
 - Learn about and connect to the Microsoft Graph at https://graph.microsoft.io
 - Or try some option bonus exercises below